Tokelauan language: Tokelauan background

-Tokelau is a dependency of New Zealand and has three main parts: Atafu atoll, Nukunonu atoll, and Fakaofo atoll.
-Together these three atolls lay roughly about two hundred sixty nautical miles away from Samoa.
+Tokelau is a dependency of New Zealand and has three main parts, which consist of atolls: Atafu, Nukunonu, and Fakaofo.
+Together these three atolls lie about two hundred sixty nautical miles away from Samoa.
 The three atolls of Tokelau are also known as the Duke of York, Duke of Clarence, and D'Wolf or Bowditch, respectively (on old maps).
 Together, they are known as The Union Islands, The Union Group, and as the Tokelau Islands.
 Tokelau's language, Tokelauan, belongs to the Austronesian language family and is considered to be part of the subgroup of Polynesian languages.
 More than half of the speakers of the Tokelauan language reside in New Zealand, about thirty percent live in either Atafu, Nukuonono, or Fakaofo, and a minority live in Australia (geographically close to New Zealand) and states in the United States that touch the Pacific Ocean (Hawaii and other western states part of the mainland).
 Since Tokelau lies very close to Samoa, it is common to think that the Tokelauan language has some Samoan language influences, but due to the lack in extensive documentation, it is inaccurate to assume such a thing.
 Tokelauan was still only considered to be a spoken language up until the 1960s.
 During the 1960s schools began teaching their peoples how to read and write their own language.
 Short works were also produced in Tokelauan.
 Additionally, it was common for adults to be fluent in Samoan and Tokelauan.
 The Tokelauan language is small, and has always been fairly small, even before the Europeans invaded, because of the limited resources that each atoll had, which limited the number of people that could be supported on each.